keyber-inc/flutter_web_data_table/README.md

-# flutter_web_datatable
+# flutter_web_data_table

-A new flutter plugin project.
+A DataTable for Flutter Web that is implemented a sort and search.

 ## Getting Started